nesi/hpc_training/_lessons/introduction/02-setup.md

 ### Working in Unix/Linux environment

 In order to use HPC resources (not only those provided by NeSI), you will almost always have to interact with it using command line.
-If you are not familar with it, have a look at these [Software Carpentry materials](http://swcarpentry.github.io/shell-novice/) which should help you get up to speed.
+If you are not familiar with it, have a look at these [Software Carpentry materials](http://swcarpentry.github.io/shell-novice/) which should help you get up to speed.

 ### Getting the training material

 During our workshop we will use some R scripts, some SLURM scripts and some sample data.

 Let's start first with downloading the workshop materials.
 You can download all materials from the [GitHub repository as a zip file](https://github.com/murraycadzow/hpc_training/archive/master.zip).
-Save this zip file on your laptop/deskop in a preferred location.
+Save this zip file on your laptop/desktop in a preferred location.

 Once you finished downloading, unzip the file.
 You will see three subfolders:
 * `data`